Here's some mythbusting for some common tax myths.

 Today, home offices are much more common.
-Remote employees, side hustlers and gig economy workers making up a large percentage of the workforce.
+Remote employees, side hustlers, and gig economy workers make up a large percentage of the workforce.
 Claiming the home office deduction isn’t as much of an anomaly, so you no longer need to be afraid of claiming a legitimate home office deduction.
 Just make sure your office actually meets the IRS requirements for the deduction.

 Tax Myths #3: All Business Meals Are Deductible

 Creative freelancers might work from a coffee shop, grab a bite on the go while between appointments, or buy lunch for a potential client.
 If you’re working while eating, it’s deductible, right?
 Not always.